SpongePowered/Configurate/README.md

 ## Contributing
 We love PRs!
 However, when contributing, here are some things to keep in mind:

+- Take a look at open issues first before you get too far in -- someone might already be working on what you were planning on doing
 - In general, we follow the Oracle style guidelines for code style
 - Please, please, please test PRs.
-It makes the process a lot easier for everybody
+It makes the process a lot easier for everybody :)